Synthetic data generation method for data-free knowledge distillation in regression neural networks: Results

 We experimented with different settings of $\beta$, $\gamma$ and $\epsilon$ weights for the various components in the loss function (equation \ref{eq:8}) and found that a low $\beta$ value ($10^{-6}$), high $\gamma$ value (set to 1), low $\epsilon$ value (set to $10^{-6}$) and provides good regularization that encourages synthetic data generated to be diverse and resemble real data distribution more closely.

-Table \ref{tab:table5} below shows the comparison of mean absolute error (MAE) achieved by training the student model with synthetic data sampled randomly, generated by the generator method and by the direct optimization method.
+Table \ref{tab:table5} below shows the comparison of mean absolute error (MAE) as well as the RMSE achieved by training the student model with synthetic data sampled randomly, generated by the generator method and by the direct optimization method.
+MAE was used as the evaluation metric following the original study \cite{Wang2020}.
 Results are averaged over 5 runs.
 Note that the best performing random model that outputs a constant value of 4.5 would give a MAE of approximately 2.5 for a class balanced test set.

-We can observe that random sampling synthetic data trains a student model that performs worse than a random prediction while the generator method is only slightly better than random prediction.
+We can observe that the generator method performs only slightly better than random prediction.
 The direct optimization method was able to provide a substantial improvement in performance compared to the other methods.
-We examine samples of the synthetic data generated by each method in Figure \ref{fig:fig8}.
+We examine samples of the synthetic data generated by each method in Figure \ref{fig:fig9}.
 It is observed that the direct optimization method generates synthetic data closer to what appears to be handwritten digits compared to the other methods.
-We also examine the histograms of predicted values by teacher networks on a batch of 50 synthetically generated data in Figure \ref{fig:fig9}.
+We also examine the histograms of predicted values by teacher networks on a batch of 50 synthetically generated data in Figure \ref{fig:fig10}.
 It is observed that direct optimization method generates samples with the most diversity while maintaining closeness to integer values.
 The closer resemblance to real data distribution is likely the reason the student model trained on those synthetic data distills more useful knowledge from the teacher model and outperforms the other methods.

 This experiment demonstrates that the direct optimization method can be easily and effectively adapted for data-free knowledge distillation for regression tasks on image inputs, different types of student or generator loss functions and for multilayer networks with non-MLP architectures which potentially addresses the limitation raised in \cite{Kang2021} on poor applicability of the generator method for data-free knowledge distillation of multilayer networks for regression.